Born: January 31, 1959

 LaPaglia has also won many awards for his stage work, including a Theatre World Award in 1995 for The Rose Tatoo; and an Outer Critics Circle award, a Drama Desk award and a Tony for his performance in Arthur Miller's A View from the Bridge in 1998.
 As well, he won an Emmy for "Outstanding Guest Actor in a Comedy Series" for his work on the popular sitcom Frasier.

 In 2002, he landed a lead role in the CBS TV series Without a Trace, playing FBI agent Jack Malone.
 It was a series he would work on until 2009, appearing in 160 episodes.
 For his work in the drama series, he won a Golden Globe in 2004.
 Also in 2002, he appeared in the drama The Guys with Sigourney Weaver.

 The remainder of the 2000s held work for Anthony in projects including the family drama Winter Solstice (2004) with Allison Janney, the drama The Architect (2006) with Viola Davis and Isabella Rossellini, and the Oscar-winning animated comedy Happy Feet (2006) with Robin Williams and Nicole Kidman, among others.

 Moving into the next decade, Anthony lent his voice to the animated action adventure Legend of the Guardians: The Owls of Ga'Hoole (2010) and the sequel to Happy Feet, titled Happy Feet 2 (2011).
 He acted in the biopic drama Underground: The Julian Assange Story (2012) with Rachel Griffiths, the thriller A Good Marriage (2014) with Joan Allen, and the TV movie The Eichmann Show (2015) with Martin Freeman.

 LaPaglia was married to Australian actress Gia Carides from 1998-2016.
-The pair has one child together.
+They have one child together.